rtkwlf/cookbook-simple-iptables/README.md

       jump "ACCEPT"
     end

-Additionally, if you want to declare a module (such as log) you can define jump as nil:
+Additionally, if you want to declare a module (such as log) you can define jump as false:

     # Log
     simple_iptables_rule "system" do